 Uses Collaboration

-By its very nature, a Floorbook is a shared document and hence invites collaboration and exchange of ideas.
-As children sit on the floor and work together on the same book, they discuss aspects of the topic at hand, recount memories, ask questions, and add to or even content each other’s opinions and observations.
-Such a give-and-take process is not only stimulating for young minds and teaches some very valuable social and interpersonal skills through negotiating, taking turns and working in groups.
+By its very nature, a floorbook is a shared document and hence invites collaboration and exchange of ideas.
+As children sit on the floor and work together on the same book, they discuss aspects of the topic at hand, recount memories, ask questions, and add to or even challenge each other’s opinions and observations.
+Such a give-and-take process is not only stimulating for young minds but also teaches some very valuable social and interpersonal skills through negotiating, taking turns, and working in groups.

 Comprehensive Nature